NTIG-Uppsala/elevhalsa-skylt/tests/README.md

 # Tests
 ## Info
-Be sure to have oauth2client installed via pip if you are using unittest in Visual Studio Code.
+- Be sure to have oauth2client installed via pip if you are using unittest in Visual Studio Code. otherwise the code will crash.

-    py -m pip install oauth2client otherwise the code will crash.
+        py -m pip install oauth2client
+- And be sure to have a jekyll server up before starting any test.

+        jekyll serve -s site